-Denbury plans to install a natural gas liquids extraction plant at our Delhi Field in Louisiana, which is expected to come into service during the second half of 2016.
-Recovered methane will be used to power a turbine to generate electricity for the operation of the gas plant and our other field operations.
+Denbury installed a natural gas liquids extraction plant at our Delhi Field in Louisiana, which came into service during the second half of 2016.
+Recovered methane is used to power a turbine to generate electricity for the operation of the gas plant and our other field operations.
 In addition, the improved purity of the carbon dioxide used for re-injection is expected to result in increased CO2 utilization efficiency.